 The rooms are coded by color.
-White rooms are home to large scale instruments such as pianos and the Guidonian Hand.
-Black rooms are home to the permanent exhibitions.
+White rooms are home to large-scale instruments such as pianos and the Guidonian Hand.
+Black rooms are home to permanent exhibitions.
 Red rooms are the ‘please to play’ rooms, where visitors can experiment with and learn from musical instruments in their own way.

 Admission is €5.

 Museo Unicaja de Artes y Costumbres Populares

 This interesting museum in Malaga focuses on what life was like in 19th-century Malaga.
 Highlights are the authentic period furniture, agricultural items and tools, and a number of other artifacts from the period.

 The museum has grown steadily since its inception, now boasting 18 exhibition halls.
 These showcase the ethnography of Malaga, all decorated in accordance with traditional customs.
 There are ceramics, textiles, religious art, printed arts, and more.

 Admission is €4.
 On Tuesdays from 13:00-17:00, admission is free.